 - Host Staff Skits to Highlight Each Era – Are you entering the Roaring 20s?
 Staffers might host a Gatsby-inspired skit that brings the history of the 1920s to life.

 - Capture the Flag History – Create a capture the flag game based on a historical era – the Age of Pirates is great.

 A great theme can create memories that last a lifetime.
-But sometimes, those themes you’ve been using summer after summer have overstayed their welcome.
+But sometimes, those themes you’ve been using summer after summer has overstayed their welcome.
 Keep things fresh with a new theme.
 Hopefully, these 19 suggestions give you some ideas.
-If you want more, check out our list of 10 MORE Creative Ideas for Camp Theme Days.